 Timeliness is a huge setback for the PHARMAC funding model.
 A set criteria needs to be established to improve the timeliness for patients when accessing publicly funded modern medicines.
 18 months to process a medicine application and make a decision on its funding should be a sufficient amount of time to complete the overall process.
 A timeliness criteria will hold PHARMAC to account and will ensure that more medicines are funded for patients.

 Funding PHARMAC at a more appropriate level can begin to clear the backlog of medicines that sit on the waiting list.
-Currently New Zealand invests 3.6% of the vote health budget (in “real terms”) into medicines.
+Currently New Zealand invests 5% of the vote health budget into medicines compared to 10% in Australia and 11% in the UK.
 The OECD average that countries commit to their medicines budget is 18%.
-An increase of $682 million into todays medicines budget would be equivalent to the same investment level in 2007.
+In "real terms", New Zealand's medicines budget as a % of vote health budget, has been decreasing since 2007 (accounting for population growth and inflation).
+An increase of $80 per person per year is required to get medicines funding back to the equivalent of 2007 levels.
 If PHARMAC directed the savings it makes back into its own combined pharmaceutical budget it would also be able to purchase more medicines for New Zealand patients.